David McKinley: Jobs

-McKinley is an active supporter of the Coal Miner Employment and Domestic Energy Infrastructure Protection Act.
+McKinley was an active supporter of the Coal Miner Employment and Domestic Energy Infrastructure Protection Act.
 Also known as the Stop the War on Coal Act, it aims to protect American jobs and prevent legislation that would reduce mining jobs.
-McKinley has said, "The constant attacks on coal have to stop."
+McKinley said, "The constant attacks on coal have to stop."

 McKinley was one of 233 representatives in favor of the act, which passed in September 2012.
 He said, "Our job creators need a consistent and predictable regulatory program that will protect jobs we have and create new one."
 On November 5, 2021, McKinley was one of 13 House Republicans to break with their party and vote with a majority of Democrats in favor of the Infrastructure Investment and Jobs Act.
 On July 28, 2022, McKinley was one of 24 House Republicans to break with their party and vote with a majority of Democrats in favor of the CHIPS and Science Act.

 In October 2011, McKinley was the only Republican freshman to vote against all three of the trade deals passed by Congress: Panama, Colombia, and South Korea.
 He said, "Free trade deals like NAFTA and CAFTA have been nothing more than broken promises that shipped our jobs overseas, and I won’t vote for any free trade agreements unless they’re fair to my constituents."

-McKinley has expressed concern about the United States' "unchecked spending", which he says results in being "beholden to countries like China and Japan who own a significant amount of our debt".
+McKinley expressed concern about the United States' "unchecked spending", which he said resulted in being "beholden to countries like China and Japan who own a significant amount of our debt".

 Gun control

-McKinley is a strong supporter of the notion that people should be allowed to carry a concealed weapon.
-He has been consistent in his voting patterns on gun control and continued this trend when voting yes on Requiring State Reciprocity for Carrying Concealed Firearms.
+McKinley was a strong supporter of the notion that people should be allowed to carry a concealed weapon.
+He was consistent in his voting patterns on gun control and continued this trend when voting yes on Requiring State Reciprocity for Carrying Concealed Firearms.
 He received an “A” rating from the NRA Political Victory Fund.
 In 2012 the NRA was one of McKinley's main endorsers.

 Abortion

-McKinley opposes abortion rights.
-He believes "[t]he use of federal funds to pay for ending the life of an unborn child is appalling", even though federal funds are not used to pay for abortions, per the Hyde Amendment.
+McKinley opposed abortion rights.
+He believed "[t]he use of federal funds to pay for ending the life of an unborn child is appalling", even though federal funds are not used to pay for abortions, per the Hyde Amendment.
 He voted for the District of Columbia Pain-Capable Unborn Child Protection Act in July 2012, which did not pass.
 This act would have prohibited abortion in the District of Columbia.
 The National Right to Life Committee gave McKinley a 100% rating on abortion issues from 2011 to the present.